nytimes/ios-360-videos/README.md

 # ios-360-videos

-Three60_Player is a view controller allowing playback of a 360º video stream from an `AVPlayer`.
+Three60_Player from The New York Times is a view controller allowing playback of a 360º video stream from an `AVPlayer`.

 It provides no control user interface; it is intended to be embedded in your own video player implementation.